RyanMillerC/clogging/README.rst

 This function returns a root Logger instance.

 All arguments are optional.
-If any arguement is not supplied, it's default value be used.
+If any argument is not supplied, it's default value be used.
 It is even possible to run with 0 arguments, in which case the default values would be used for everything.

-For a list of available arguements and default values, see the Options section below.
+For a list of available arguments and default values, see the Options section below.

 This example is the easiest way to add clogging into a project and start